-UPDATE 1-Bond bashing abates as yields pull back from peaks
+UPDATE 2-German bond yields near 2017 highs as taper jitters plague market

 Data on Monday provided fresh signs that the euro zone economy is gaining momentum.
 Factories in the bloc rounded off the first half of 2017 by ramping up activity at the fastest rate for more than six years, a survey showed.

-But in a sign that the heavy selling seen across world bond markets last week was abating for now, bond yields in the euro zone fell 2-4 basis points.
-When a bond's price rises, its yield falls.
+Though the market was generally far more stable on Monday, higher-rated bond yields were flat to a basis point higher on the day.

-In Germany, the bloc's benchmark issuer, Bund yields edged back from 3-1/2 month highs touched at 0.498 percent and were down 2 bps on the day.
+In Germany, the bloc's benchmark issuer, Bund yields touched 0.498 percent before settling at 0.48 percent near the close, up a basis point on the day.

 "The market reaction last week was very sharp and now is probably the time to digest recent comments," said Patrick Jacq, European rates strategist at BNP Paribas.
 "July could be a more supportive month for bonds as there is less supply, but clearly the trend is now upwards for yields."